OpenRent Review – A Bargain Or Cheap Garbage?

 To start off, I’m going to address one of the most common questions I get asked about OpenRent.

-The purpose of this blog post is to provide clarity to ease the minds of landlords that find themselves grossly suspicious of OpenRent’s service, which claims to provide a tenant-find service that includes a Rightmove and Zoopla listing, for a puny £49 (£39 for new customers).
+OpenRent claims to offer a tenant-finding service inclusive of a listing on Rightmove and Zoopla for a puny £49 fee (£39 for new customers).
 A fee that looks like a total freak of nature, not only when compared to our local high-street agents, but also other competing online letting agents.

 I’ve personally used OpenRent to find tenants several times during the last decade, so let me give you the lowdown.